 Issuer sector (C0230): Please identify the economic sector of issuer based on the Rev 2 version of NACE code.
 NACE Rev 2.1 has not been yet been adopted by the reporting taxonomy.
 Please see Appendix 4 for NACE codes.
 NACE codes should not be used where there is a “No” in the “usable” column.
-This is applies to a small number of NACE codes.
+This applies to a small number of NACE codes.

 The letter reference of the NACE code identifying the Section shall be used as a minimum for identifying sectors (e.g. ‘A’ or ‘A0111’ would be acceptable) except for the NACE relating to Financial and Insurance activities (K category), for which the letter identifying the Section followed by the 4 digits code for the class shall be used (e.g. ‘K6419’).